Best cheap electric toothbrush

 Which electric toothbrush is the best?

 Brushing your teeth may seem like a simple enough task, but if you want the healthiest smile you can get, it can take quite a bit of effort.
-Fortunately, an electric toothbrush can make it much easier to remove plaque and prevent gum disease — and without any extra work from you.
+Fortunately, an electric toothbrush can make it much easier to remove plaque and prevent gum disease — all without any extra work from you.

-Electric toothbrushes can be pretty expensive, though, with some models costing as much as $300.
+Electric toothbrushes can be pretty expensive, with some models costing as much as $300.
 But just because you’re on a budget doesn’t mean you can’t upgrade your manual toothbrush.
 If you shop around a bit, you can find plenty of quality electric toothbrushes that cost less than $50.

-Oral-B Vitality Dual Clean Electric Toothbrush
+Oral-B Vitality FlossAction Electric Toothbrush

 This electric toothbrush offers twice the cleaning power of a manual toothbrush, thanks to its rotating, oscillating head that gets to hard-to-reach spots.
 It also has a 2-minute timer, so you know just how long to brush.
-It’s compatible with a variety of Oral-B brush heads too.
+It’s compatible with a variety of Oral-B brush heads.

 Sold by Amazon

 This ADA-approved electric toothbrush costs less than $10, but it still reaches 70% more hard-to-reach spots than a manual toothbrush.
-It also has a dual-action head with an oscillating circle and a sliding plate for scrubbing.
-The body design also prevents water from getting inside.
+It has a dual-action head with an oscillating circle and a sliding plate for scrubbing.
+The body design prevents water from getting inside.

 Sold by Amazon

-Colgate 360 Sonic Battery Powered Electric Toothbrush
+Colgate 360 Sonic Battery-Powered Electric Toothbrush

 With its 20,000 sonic strokes per minute, this affordable electric toothbrush provides an extreme deep cleaning.
-It has floss-tip bristles that are soft and highly effective at getting below the gum line.
-It also uses easy-to-replace AAA batteries.
+It has floss-tip bristles that are soft and highly effective at getting below the gumline.
+It uses easy-to-replace AAA batteries.

 Sold by Amazon

-Brusheez Kids Electric Elephant Toothbrush
+Brusheez Kids’ Electric Battery-Operated Toothbrush Set

 If you’re looking for a budget-friendly electric toothbrush for your kids, this adorable elephant-shaped model is an excellent option.
 It features softer bristles and comes with an easy-to-use sand timer to let your children know how long to brush.
 It even includes a stand and rinse cup to help encourage good brushing habits.